krzysztofj1234567890/computer-science-basics-tutorials/Architecture/event-driven.md

 help people document their EDA applications powered by markdown files and custom plugins.

+# AWS step function patterns  <a id="StepFunctionPatterns"></a>

+## Request Response

+Step Functions will wait for an HTTP response and then progress to the next state.

+## Run a Job (.sync)

+Step Functions can wait for a request to complete before progressing to the next state

+## Wait for a Callback with Task Token

+Callback tasks provide a way to pause a workflow until a task token is returned.
+A task might need to wait for a human approval, integrate with a third party, or call legacy systems.

 # Examples / Use Cases  <a id="EDAExamples"></a>